-Some plugins add a visual feature, like the social follow widget in my sidebar, which uses a plugin called Monarch by Elegant Themes.
+Some plugins add a visual feature, like the social follow widget in my sidebar, which uses a plugin called Monarch.
 Others work behind the scenes, like Yoast, which helps your blog get found by search engines.

 If you want to offer sales through your site, you can use a powerful plugin called WooCommerce.
 It allows you to sell physical products, such as prints, or virtual products, such as stock photography or eBooks.
 It’s a great, free alternative to paid sales services.

 If you want to show off your portfolio on the same domain as your blog, there are a few ways to do it.
 If your theme doesn’t include the feature, you can add it with one of many portfolio gallery plugins.
 If you would prefer to host your portfolio and sell prints through a separate service as I have, you can link them directly.
 Services like SmugMug and PhotoShelter allow you to use your own domain, so you can have your blog at yourname.com and your portfolio at portfolio.yourname.com.

 You’re only limited by your imagination when it comes to customising your blog.
 If there’s something you don’t know how to do, there’s a wealth of information online to help you do it, and there’s always the option of paying a professional developer to make things look and work the way you want.

 You didn’t think you could start a photography blog without sharing anything did you?
 What you choose to share and how often you do it are entirely up to you, and that will change over time.
 You could start by sharing your photos and telling the stories behind them.
 Write about the process of planning, creating, and editing them.